 - Relevance of academic qualifications concerning cultural theory, cultural analysis or ethnographic methods (up to 15 points)

-- The information provided in a letter of intent of max 2 pages (up to 15 points) including:
+- The information provided in the letter of academic relevance of max 1 page (up to 15 points) including::

 a.
 A statement of your motivation for studying the programme (up to 5 points)